GreenWorks

 We do this in 3 easy steps

-1. Learn: Follow us on social media and for quick facts and tips about each invasive plant of the month.
+1. Learn: Follow us on social media and for quick facts and tips about invasive plants.

-2. Practice: Come to one of our monthly events, receive training about how to identify, remove, and dispose of invasives once the removal is complete.
+2. Practice: Come to one of our events and receive training about how to identify, remove, and dispose of invasives once the removal is complete.

 3. Take Action: Share your knowledge with your neighbors, and remove invasives in your own community.
-Send us pictures of your successes, invasives art and we’ll post on our social media!
+Send us pictures of your successes and invasives art, and we’ll post on our social media!
 Send to greenworksjoes@gmail.com

 Recommended Guidebook